dkooll/markparsr/README.md

 The markdown README is validated to contain all required sections from [terraform-docs](https://terraform-docs.io/) output, plus any additional optional content using the functional options pattern.

-Automatically detects and supports both document and table output formats from terraform-docs.
+Automatically detects and supports both document and table output formats from terraform-docs using a sophisticated scoring system with format confidence reporting.

 It ensures all resources in your HCL Terraform code are properly documented in the README.